 Maybe love is too big of a first step.

 Good relationships take time, especially if that relationship is between you and you.
-My Continue reading “Maybe You’re Just Not Ready To Love Yourself?”
+My Continue reading “Perhaps You’re Just Not Ready To Love Yourself?”

 They show up all the time, don’t they?